wilsonrljr/sysidentpy/README.md

 ## Why does SysIdentPy exist?

-SysIdentPy aims to be a free and open source package to help the community to design NARMAX models.
+SysIdentPy aims to be a free and open source package to help the community to design NARMAX models for System Identification and TimeSeries Forecasting.
 More than that, be a free and robust alternative to one of the most used tools to build NARMAX models, which is the Matlab's System Identification Toolbox.

 The project is actively maintained by Wilson R. L. Junior and looking for contributors.